Westmoreland, Kansas

 Westmoreland is a city in and the county seat of Pottawatomie County, Kansas, United States.
 As of the 2020 census, the population of the city was 740.

 History

 Westmoreland was platted in 1871.
 It was named after Westmoreland County, Pennsylvania.

+On April 30, 2024, an EF3 tornado struck Westmoreland, causing one death and three injuries, destroying 22 homes, and damaging 13 homes that remained in livable condition.